 Wouldn't it be safer and smarter to learn how to drive a 5-speed in a parking lot, early on a Sunday morning "before" venturing out into more demanding conditions?
 Heck yeah.

 When learning how to kiteboard it is all about learning kite control and how a kite will respond to your input.
 Learning to master good kite flying skills begins with learning to safely pilot a trainer kite.

-With a good Instructional DVD you can learn different ways to launch and land your kite, the different positions in the wind window, how to accelerate or reduce the power a kite will produce by flying the kite in different patterns, and how to park your kite in a the different neutral zones along the edge of the wind window.
-This important step to learning how to kiteboard is all about kite control.
+With a good Instructional DVD you can learn different ways to launch and land your kite, the different positions in the wind window, how to accelerate or reduce the power a kite will produce by flying the kite in different patterns, and how to park your kite in the different neutral zones along the edge of the wind window.
+This important step to learning how to kiteboard is learning kite control.

 A trainer kite is a safer way to learn basic flying skills before venturing out to a larger kite.